MicrosoftDocs/PowerShell-Docs/wmf/5.1/DSC-improvements.md

  ```

 Setting the above metaconfiguration on a node enables signature validation on downloaded configurations and modules.
-The Local Configuration Manager will perform the following steps to verify the digital signatures.
+The Local Configuration Manager performs the following steps to verify the digital signatures.

 1. Verify the signature on a configuration file (.MOF) is valid.
    It uses the PowerShell cmdlet [Get-AuthenticodeSignature](https://technet.microsoft.com/library/hh849805.aspx), which is extended in 5.1 to support MOF signature validation.